symfony/symfony-docs/html_sanitizer.rst

                 ->allowRelativeMedias()
         );

-Configure max input length
+Configure Max input length
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

+To prevent DoS attacks, the HTML sanitizer limits the input length to ``20000`` by default.
-Using this option, you can change the default max input length of ``20000`` characters.
+Using this option, you can change the max input length.
-Any input longer than this value will be truncated.
+Inputs longer than this value will be truncated.

 .. configuration-block::